ethankennerly/ludumdare-43/README.md

 1. To score, surround the biggest territory.
 1. To destroy, surround the enemy base.
 1. More detailed [rules of Go.](https://senseis.xmp.net/?BasicRulesOfGo)
+1. There is no AI to the scoring, so if you want the score to be accurate, capture all the dead pieces before ending.

 ## Credits